Ægir: Jötunn

 Scholars have often discussed Ægir's role as host to the gods and his description as a jötunn.
 Anthony Faulkes observes that Ægir is "often described by modern writers as god of the sea" yet that he is nowhere described as a god in the Prose Edda and appears in a list of jötnar in Skáldskaparmál.
 According to John Lindow, since his wife Rán is listed among the Ásynjur (goddesses) in the same part of the Prose Edda, and since he had a close and friendly relationship with the Æsir (gods), Ægir's description as a jötunn appears questionable.
 Andy Orchard argues on the contrary that Ægir's inclusion among the Æsir is probably a late development since his daughters are described as jötnar and some sources mention him as the descendant of the jötunn Fornjót.
 According to Rudolf Simek, while attested as a jötunn, Ægir "has characteristics" of a sea god.

-Modern influence
+Modern representations and influence

+The mineral aegirine, first described from samples in Kongsberg, Norway, in 1821, was named after Ægir.

 Ægir has been the subject of a variety of art pieces.
-These include Nils Blommér's painting Näcken och Ägirs döttrar (1850), Johan Peter Molin's (d.
-1874) fountain relief Ægir, and Emil Doepler's Ægir (1901).
+These include Swedish artist Nils Blommér's painting Näcken och Ägirs döttrar (1850); Swedish sculptor's Johan Peter Molin's (d.
+1874) fountain relief Ægir; and German illustrator Emil Doepler's Ægir (1901).

-Ægir is referenced in a variety of others ways in modern popular culture.
-For example, he is the namesake of a Norwegian corvette produced in 1967 (Ægir), a coastal defense ship in the Imperial German Navy, and of an exoplanet, Epsilon Eridani b.
+He is also the namesake of a Norwegian corvette produced in 1967 (Ægir), a coastal defense ship in the Imperial German Navy, as well as many other ships.

+An exoplanet, Epsilon Eridani b, discovered in 2000, was formally named Ægir.

+Ægir is also referenced in modern popular culture.
+Superhero Shoto Todoroki, in the Japanese anime and manga series Boku no Hero Academia, has a move called the "Great Glacial Aegir".